 With the key idea being “making your partner look good”, it builds a sense of deep trust and communication, so much so that it can make the whole difference between a company thriving or going down.

-If it were not for pair programming, Google would not have been the search behemoth that it is today.
 And the act of browsing the web for information wouldn't ubiquitously be referred to as Googling.

 In October of 1999, Google’s core systems had stopped working.
 No one among their top engineers could figure out the bug that had caused the failure of the system to crawl the web and build its index - the one function essential not just to the company’s identity but also survival.
 As a result, the search results retrieved by users typing in search queries on Google were dated, five months old to be exact.
 What made the glitch even more bothersome was that it could tip Google’s make-or-break deal with Yahoo.
 One that required them to power a search engine for the latter with an index ten times bigger than their own.
 And one upon which their financial survival was contingent.